 In the past, we’ve interviewed CEOs, bloggers, and business owners.
 See some interviews:

 - Interview with Jamie Spencer from MakeAWebsiteHub.com – https://monetize.info/interview-jamie-spencer-makeawebsitehub-com/

 - The interview with Pat Flynn from SmartPassiveIncome https://monetize.info/interview-with-pat-flynn-from-smartpassiveincome/

 We’d like to have you featured on Monetize.info.

 Have a great day,

 After you receive a positive response, create a list of 10-12 questions about the person you interview and send them.
 Give a timeframe of 2-3 weeks for them to answer.
-Before the deadline is close, you may send another email reminding them to answer the questions for the interview.
+Before the deadline is closed, you may send another email reminding them to answer the interview questions.

 5. Enrich your old blog posts.

-I think you already use this technique by updating your old posts with fresh content, but today we are going to take this a little bit further, and we will ask others to add their input on your post and update it.
+I think you already use this technique by updating your old posts with fresh content, but today we will take this a little bit further, and we will ask others to add their input on your post and update it.
 Contact influential people and ask for their opinion on your post.